 Faced with a vacancy rate of less than 3% for rental housing in Los Angeles, we are committed to expanding our pipeline of affordable housing, as well as advocating at the local and state level to raise more funds to develop more housing.

-For many homeless families and single adults experiencing homelessness, life can sometimes can seem like an endless maze of intake forms, applications and waiting lists.
-Often our most vulnerable neighbors have difficulty accessing many of the services that they desperately needed.
+For many homeless families and single adults experiencing homelessness, life can sometimes can seem like an endless maze of intake forms, applications, and waiting lists.
+Often our most vulnerable neighbors have had difficulty accessing many of the services that they desperately needed.
 That has changed.

-Through CES For Families our outreach team and case managers are now better able to engage and connect individuals and families experiencing homelessness to the optimal resource for their needs.
+Through CES For Families our outreach team and case managers are now better able to engage and connect families experiencing homelessness to the optimal resource for their needs.

 When a family is referred to LAFH, they meet with a case manager in the Family Solutions Center (FSC) who assesses their needs and connects them to the best type of housing and services for that family and their circumstances.

 About the Family Solutions Center at LA Family Housing